-The break-up of the old political and geographical order in the Balkan region has given Croatia and its footballers the chance to shine on their own talented feet.
-A gifted generation quickly took the country to an eminent place on the world stage and hopes are high that future Croatian players can maintain that reputation.
+The break-up of the old political and geographical order in the Balkan region presented Croatia and its footballers with the opportunity to shine on their own talented feet.
+A gifted generation quickly took the country to an eminent place on the world stage and hopes are high that future Croatian players can further enhance that reputation.

 The HNS was re-formed in 1939 and gained widespread autonomy with the formation that August of the Highest Football Association of the Kingdom of Yugoslavia.
 This confederate system gave the HNS the right to organise international matches, the first of which was a 4-0 Croatia victory over Switzerland in Zagreb on 2 April 1940.
 When Yugoslavia disintegrated after the outbreak of World War Two, the HNS functioned within an Independent State of Croatia.
 It was admitted as a full FIFA member on 16 July 1941.

 In 1945 the Federative People's Republic of Yugoslavia was born, although the change hardly affected the HNS which continued to operate in the territory of the People's Republic of Croatia as part of the new state.
 Croatian teams and players were able to take a successful part in the European club competitions.
-GNK Dinamo Zagreb reached the Inter-Cities Fairs Cup (forerunner of the UEFA Cup) final in 1962/63 before winning the trophy in 1966/67.
-HNK Hajduk Split were quarter and semi-finalists in 1961.
+GNK Dinamo Zagreb reached the Inter-Cities Fairs Cup (forerunner of the UEFA Cup) final in 1962/63 before lifting the trophy in 1966/67; they were also European Cup Winners' Cup semi-finalists in 1961.
 Later, HNK Hajduk Split contested two European Champion Clubs' Cup quarter-finals, a UEFA Cup quarter-final and a Cup Winners' Cup semi-final; HNK Rijeka, meanwhile, made the last eight of the Cup Winners' Cup in 1978/79 and the same stage of the UEFA Cup in 1983/84.

 On 8 October 1991, after the break-up of Yugoslavia, Croatia regained full independence and became a member of the United Nations.
 The HNS renewed its FIFA membership in July 1992 before joining UEFA on 16 June 1993.
-Croatia's national team soon made their presence felt by progressing to the EURO '96 quarter-finals on their major championship debut.
+Croatia's national side soon made their presence felt by progressing to the EURO '96 quarter-finals on their major championship debut.
 They went one better at the 1998 FIFA World Cup, finishing third after losing the semi-final to hosts France.
 Croatia later qualified for four successive final tournaments: the 2002 World Cup, UEFA EURO 2004, the 2006 World Cup and UEFA EURO 2008 – as quarter-finalists in Austria/Switzerland.
 Although Croatia missed the qualification cut for the 2010 World Cup, they were back in contention at UEFA EURO 2012.

-The country's footballers have a rich legacy to uphold.
-Bernard Vukas, Vladimir Beara, Zlatko Čajkovski and Branko Zebec were in the FIFA team that played a commemorative international in London in 1953; Dražan Jerković and Davor Šuker top-scored at the 1962 and 1998 World Cups respectively; and Robert Prosinečki and Zvonimir Boban were the best players at the 1987 FIFA U-20 World Cup in Chile.
+The country's footballers certainly have a rich legacy to uphold.
+Bernard Vukas, Vladimir Beara, Zlatko Čajkovski and Branko Zebec were in the FIFA team that played a commemorative international in London in 1953; Dražan Jerković and Davor Šuker top-scored at the 1962 and 1998 World Cups; and Robert Prosinečki and Zvonimir Boban were the best players at the 1987 FIFA U-20 World Cup in Chile.
 Their successors have been no less impressive, with Luka Modrić and Ivan Rakitić being two of the best midfielders in Europe, representing Real Madrid CF and FC Barcelona respectively.
 Past players also figure prominently among the nation's football administration: Davor Šuker now serves as HNS president while former Croatia captain Niko Kovač is national coach.

 Date of Birth: 1 January 1968